Dromornithidae

-Dromornithidae, known as mihirungs and informally as thunder birds or demon ducks, were a clade of large, flightless Australian birds of the Oligocene through Pleistocene Epochs.
+Dromornithidae, known as mihirungs (after Tjapwuring Mihirung paringmal, "giant bird") and informally as thunder birds or demon ducks, were a clade of large, flightless Australian birds of the Oligocene through Pleistocene epochs.
 All are now extinct.
-They were long classified in Struthioniformes, but are now usually classified as galloanseres.
+They were long classified in Struthioniformes (the ratites), but are now usually classified as galloanseres.
 Dromornithids were part of the Australian megafauna.
 One species, Dromornis stirtoni, was 3 m tall.
 Only a single species, Genyornis newtoni survived into the Late Pleistocene.
 They are thought to have been herbivorous.